hotta/ansible-alma9/roles/ldap-auth/README.md

 ```
 $ grep ^AS_ group_vars/all
 AS_LDAP_AUTH_ENABLED:   False
-AS_PROFILE_NAME:    'ldap-auth'
+AS_PROFILE_ID:      'sssd'
-AS_LDAP_URI:        'ldap://localhost'
+AS_LDAP_URI:        'ldap://ldap.{{ PCA_DOMAIN_SUFFIX }}'
 AS_LDAP_BASEDN:     '{{ DS389_SUFFIX }}'
 AS_LDAP_BINDDN:     '{{ DS389_ROOT_DN }}'
 ```

 If you want to use ldap authentication, please follow the instructions:

+1. Verify that the LDAP server to be specified in AS_LDAP_URI(default: ldap://ldap.example.com) is running and accessible from this host.
-1. create or modify host_vars/localhost.yml
+2. create or modify host_vars/localhost.yml
-2. set AS_LDAP_AUTH_ENABLED to True and set AS_* parameters properly.
+3. set AS_LDAP_AUTH_ENABLED to True and set other AS_* parameters properly.
-3. Run ansible-playbook jobs/ldap-auth.yml
+4. Run ansible-playbook jobs/ldap-auth.yml
+5. Check /var/log/sssd/* to make sure there are no errors.

 Note that winbind(AD auth) has not yet supported in this playbook.